 City staff will conduct required environmental assessments, assist with competitive bidding processes, and assure all projects and programs comply with local, state and federal regulations.

-Staff will report program performance and evaluation in an annual report (CAPER).
+Staff and sub recipients will report program performance and evaluation in an annual report (CAPER).